How Much Emergency Water to Store: Complete Guide

 Skip these:

 - Cheap collapsible containers from no-name brands.
 Pinhole leaks, terrible taste, unreliable seams.
+I’ve thrown away more of these than I can count.

 - Former juice or milk containers.
 You cannot remove sugar residues and milk proteins.
 Bacteria will colonize.